Felicita Vestvali

 She was known in North America as "Vestvali the Magnificent" or "Magnificent Vestvali" and was praised by Abraham Lincoln and Napoleon III.
 Vestali was admired for her beauty and her contralto voice and for her independence from the norms of femininity at the time.
-She was a self-described "man-hater" ("Männerfeindin") and widely described as Uranian, with links to the feminist movement, the nascent movement for gay and lesbian rights, and to the movements for racial and religious emancipation.
+She was a self-described "man-hater" (Männerfeindin) and widely described as Uranian, with links to the feminist movement, the nascent movement for gay and lesbian rights, and to the movements for racial and religious emancipation.

 Life

 Her family background is unclear.
 According to Ludwig Eisenberg, Vestvali came from an old noble family.
-Despite her Italian stage name, Vestvali was born in Stettin, Germany (now Szczecin, Poland), as Anna Marie Stegemann.
+Despite her Italian stage name, Vestvali was born in Stettin, Kingdom of Prussia (now Szczecin, Poland), as Anna Marie Stegemann.
 Her father, a senior civil servant, had adopted the name "Stegemann" for political reasons, and her mother was Baroness von Hünefeld.
 There was a claim that her father was named count Pawłowski, and she was born in Berlin in 1841.
 According to another source, her father belonged to the Polish noble family of Westfalowicz.
 Others indicate that she was born in 1834 as the daughter of a high Austrian official in Kraków.

-Vestvali's family refused her a theater training, so in 1846 at the age of 15, she ran away from home in boy's clothes and joined the impresario Wilhelm Bröckelmann and his theater company in Leipzig.
-With Bröckelmann's group, Vestvali undertook a long tour to various northern German city theaters.
+Vestvali's family refused her theater training, so in 1846 at the age of 15, she ran away from home in boy's clothes and joined the impresario Wilhelm Bröckelmann and his theater company in Leipzig.
+With Bröckelmann's group, Vestvali undertook a long tour of various northern German city theaters.
 Back in Leipzig, she was discovered by actress Wilhelmine Schröder-Devrient and accepted as a student.
 With her support, Vestvali was able to make her debut there at the Altes Theater in the role of Agathe in Der Freischütz.

 After a short guest appearance at the Hanover Opera House, Vestvali went to France to the Conservatoire de Paris.
 This was followed by a concert tour as a soloist.
 In the winter of 1855/56, she was a student with Romani in Florence and Saverio Mercadante in Naples.
 During this time, she took the stage name Felicita Vestvali and sang as a supposedly Italian singer in La Scala in her first travesti role of Romeo.